-This Social Impact Assessment (SIA) Guideline (the Guideline) applies to all projects subject to an Environmental Impact Statement (EIS) process under the State Development and Public Works Organisation Act 1971 (SDPWO Act) or the Environmental Protection Act 1994 (EP Act).
+A social impact assessment (SIA) is required for all projects subject to an environmental impact statement (EIS) process under the State Development and Public Works Organisation Act 1971 (SDPWO Act) or the Environmental Protection Act 1994 (EP Act).
+It is also required for development prescribed in the Planning Act 2016 (Planning Act) to be development requiring an SIA.